sanssushi/scala-exercises/README.md

 println("Latest balance: " + accountOperations.run(initialBalance))
 ```

-In other words, we simply want to treat stateful operations as composable operations of a certain kind – just like
+In other words, we want to treat stateful operations as composable operations of a certain kind – just like
-async operations using `Future` or operations that may or may not return a value using `Option`.
+async operations with `Future` or operations that may or may not return a value with `Option`.

+### Core Implementation

 Turns out we can make the above code work if we're able to
 - identify functions `S => (S, A)` as stateful operations: `State[S, A]`
 - wrap a pure value as state operation that leaves the state unchanged: `unit`
 - modify the output of a stateful operation: `map`
-- compose stateful operations by carrying along the state from one to another: `flatMap`
+- compose stateful operations by carrying along the state from one operation to another: `flatMap`
 - run the (composed) state operation(s) on an initial state: `run`

 ```scala 3